Teacher-free Latent Self-distillation and Class-separable Representations for Lightweight IoT Attack Detection: Experimental settings

-The experiments are implemented using two frameworks: TensorFlow and Scikit-learn \cite{pedregosa2011scikit}.
-All datasets are normalized using Min-Max normalization \cite{jain2005score}.
+The experiments are implemented using two frameworks: TensorFlow and Scikit-learn.
+All datasets are normalised using Min-Max normalisation.
 We also use grid search to tune the hyper-parameters for each machine learning model, as shown in Table \ref{tab:grid_search_params}.
-The other parameters for machine learning models are the default values in Scikit-learn.
-The configuration for 1D-CNN is taken from \cite{azizjon2020CNN1d} where 16 convolution filters, 3 kernel sizes, and 2 time steps in the convolution layer are used.
-We use the leaky Relu function in the convolution layers.
-The numbers of features inputting to 1D-CNN (after padding) of IoT, NSL, UNSW, Cloud, and Malware datasets are 116, 44, 44, 24, and 32, respectively.
 For the representation learning methods, the final representation is extracted and used as the input to the Decision Tree (DT) model, and the performance of DT is reported in the experiments~\footnote{We also evaluate the performance of representation learning methods by other classifiers, i.e., Logistic Regression(LR), Support Vector Machine (SVM), and Random Forest (RF).
-However, due to the space limitation, we only present the results with DT in comparison with other models.}.
+However, due to space limitations, we only present the results with DT in comparison with other models.}.